-- Display job information for the volume - Pause the Mirror using the following EMCMD command via the command line.
+- Display job information for the volume - Pause the Mirror using the EMCMD command line via the command line If the mirror is currently in a mirroring or resync state.
+If the mirror is already in a paused, resync pending or broken state, proceed with the next step.